crazy-cats/crazy-cats.github.io/data/home.md

 Composer is a tool for dependency management in PHP.
 It helps us to install and update libraries and the related dependency which are used in the project.

-We can make focus on the business logic while using a number of libraries, instead of wasting time on processing the dependencies and conflicts.
+We can focus on the business logic while using a number of libraries, instead of wasting time on processing the dependencies and conflicts.

 For more details please check <https://getcomposer.org>.